mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 ``BX`` Bus
 ----------
-The ``BX`` dialog box supplies data for a bus that controls its own or a remote bus’s voltage by switching capacitors or reactors in and out.
+The ``BX`` dialog box supplies data for a bus that controls its own or a remote bus's voltage by switching capacitors or reactors in and out.
 See the BX record in :ref:`ac-bus-data-bx`.

 **Q Max**.
 Five character maximum, real number designating maximum reactive power in megavoltamperes reactive (MVAR).
 Generally positive.